Confidence Intervals for Performance Estimates in Brain MRI Segmentation: Experimental Study on the Whole Test Sets

 \section{Experimental Study on the Whole Test Sets}

 In this section, we study the precision of the performance evaluation using the full test sets (test set sizes are 110 for the Hippocampus and 334 for the Brain Tumor, respectively).

-The distribution of Dice accuracy and Hausdorff distance values over the test set are shown in~\figureautorefname~\ref{Dicedist1}.
-One can observe that the Dice accuracy's distribution is not very far from Gaussian despite outliers and skewness in the histogram plots.
+The distribution of Dice Similarity Coefficient and Hausdorff distance values over the test set are shown in~\figureautorefname~\ref{Dicedist1}.
+One can observe that the Dice Similarity Coefficient's distribution is not very far from Gaussian despite outliers and skewness in the histogram plots.
 It is not the case for the Hausdorff distance (Figure~\ref{haussdist2}).
 First, this measure is lower-bounded by one and a lot of values lie to one, which makes the distribution highly skewed.
 Also, due to the discrete nature of the images, some values will never occur hence histograms are sparse.

 We then compute, for both metrics and for both 2D and 3D networks, the test sample mean $\mu$, the test sample standard deviation $\sigma$, $\text{SEM}$, $\text{CI}$ and $\nu$.
 The computations are done as described in Section~\ref{sec:CIcomputation}, using both parametric and bootstrap estimations.
+Bootstrapping on the entire dataset took around $0.53$ second for the hippocampus and $0.62$ second for the Brain Tumor dataset on a standard laptop.
 Results are reported in~\tableautorefname~\ref{tab:Stats_on_full_ds}.
 One can see that, under such test set sizes, the computations using parametric estimation are close to those obtained with the bootstrap, even for the Hausdorff distance.
 This indicates that it is a reasonable approximation under this size regime.
 In the next section, we will study if this still holds for smaller test set sizes.